 - Heroic Sacrifice: When the cavern under Middenheim starts to collapse, one of the falling rocks nearly crushes Alarielle.
 Malekith saves Alarielle by pushing her out of the way...

-- In the Back: Shot by Alith Anar on the Battle of the Isle of the Dead.
+- In the Back: He's shot by Alith Anar during the Battle of the Isle of the Dead.
 Subverted as he doesn't die.

 - Manipulative Bastard: Well, he is Malekith.
 For instance, he was somewhat encouraging of Grimgor's fatal challenge to Archaon.

 - Pay Evil unto Evil: Malekith's treatment of Mannfred and Bea'lakor.
 He also recommends this for Nagash.

 - Pragmatic Villainy: He knows that ruling the united elven race will be not like ruling the Dark Elves alone; so things are bound to change, like outlawing the Cult of Khaine, especially with the possible destruction of Khaine, which doesn't sits well with Hellebron, leading to her HeelFace Turn.